 Also, a gold standard would probably cause a depression because the money supply has to expand as fast as the economy and the gold supply only expands as fast as gold is discovered which is too slow.

 The new U.S. currency would probably be backed by a commodity index or some new central bank that was constitutionally independent, run by the nation’s most trusted people, who swore on a stack of Bibles that it would not “print” too much money.

 “Would that end the run on the dollar?”

 Yes, but that would only be the first step.
-With no ability to “print” money, which is what caused the hyperinflation,and no ability to borrow because the bond buyers no longer trust the U.S. government, the federal government’s only choice would be to cut federal spending by about 50% overnight.
+With no ability to “print” money, which is what caused the hyperinflation, and no ability to borrow because the bond buyers no longer trust the U.S. government, the federal government’s only choice would be to cut federal spending over 50% overnight.
 The money would be good again, but the federal government would not be able to collect enough of it in taxes to pay Social Security, federal pensions, Medicare, and so on.